EmptyIsValue/Advanced-Reboot/README.md

 This is just another way, there are some shortcuts like this before.

-# USAGE
+# Usage

+After run app

+Press Enter for *ToUEFI*,

-Run and hit Enter for ToUEFI, and using tab to choose menu for Advanced Reboot.
+Tab to choose menu for *Advanced Reboot*.

 # License
 Freeware